-Type of Education projects Online Training module for patients and citizens Definition Design, creation, and delivery of innovative, impactful, and high-quality training module to educate and equip patients and citizens with the skills needed to successfully deploy innovation and digital transformation in healthcare delivery, including through the re-use of health data Goal To raise awareness, knowledge and technical skills in digital health for successful deployment of innovation.
+Type of Education projects Online Training module for patients and citizens Definition Design, creation, and delivery of innovative, impactful, and high-quality training module to educate and equip patients and citizens with the skills needed to successfully deploy innovation and digital transformation in healthcare delivery, including through the re-use of health data Goal To raise awareness, knowledge and technical skills in digital health including on the sharing of patient data, importance of data repositories, ethical issues, etc. for successful deployment of innovation.
 Future participants to receive European certification from EIT Health via EIT Label system when label approved by EIT.
 Audience/targe t learners The module must precisely define the groups of patients and citizens which will benefit from this training.
 Duration 4 weeks training module across 3 years Duration of the grant Proposals must commit to multi-annual delivery of the implemented training programme for up to 3 years.
 Proposals shall present full budgets for the whole granting period.
 Indicative grant amount per project Max 50k€ for three years Co-funding request Co-funding recommended, not mandatory.
 Proposals with co-funding will be evaluated favourably.
 Rules of participation 1.
 This call is open to applications from EIT Health Associate or Core members as well as new organisations.
-2. Projects must involve members from a minimum of two countries and from two different Regional Innovation Hubs.